rbpollock/labboNetwork/docs/interfaces/itokenlocking.md

 ### ▸ `transferStake(address _user, uint256 _amount, address _token, address _recipient)`

 Transfer some amount of staked tokens.
-Can only be called by a colony or colonyNetwork.
+Can only be called by a colony or labboNetwork.

 **Parameters**